If you own a camera, there’s a good chance you’ll be interested in this guide on the best lenses for portrait photography.

 The last lens I feel like I should recommend in this roundup of the best Fujifilm lenses for portrait photography is the Fujifilm 55-200mm f/3.5-4.8.

-With an equivalent focal length of 83-300mm, the range is more suited for outdoor use (or a large studio), but that doesn't mean that it's not an incredibly versatile lens for portrait use.
+With an equivalent focal length of 83-300mm, the range of these type of zoom lenses is more suited for outdoor use (or a large studio), but that doesn’t mean that it’s not an incredibly versatile lens for portrait use.

 The minimum focus distance is only 1.1m (3.67 ft), meaning that the zoom range allows you to crop right in on your subject’s eyes, for example.